 Kyle is a member of the American Health Lawyers Association, and her pro bono work includes advising telemedicine clients regarding state laws impacting physician practices.
 Kyle is the former chair of the board of directors of Fenway Health, a Federally Qualified Community Health Center.

-Kyle was listed as “Up and Coming” in Chambers USA: America’s Leading Lawyers for Business for her work in the practice area of Healthcare in 2021.
+Kyle was selected by her peers for inclusion in The Best Lawyers in America® in the field of Biotechnology and Life Sciences Practice as well as Health Care Law (2023).
+She was listed as “Up and Coming” in Chambers USA: America’s Leading Lawyers for Business for her work in the practice area of Healthcare in 2021.
 She was elected to the Massachusetts Super Lawyers® rising stars in 2018 - 2019, an honor received by only 5% of Massachusetts attorneys.
 Prior to joining Foley, Kyle was a Microsoft fellow at University of Michigan Law School where her research focused on FDA regulations.

 Kyle earned her law degree from the University of Michigan Law School (J.D.
 2007), where she served as executive editor, Michigan Journal of Law Reform; and executive symposium editor, Michigan Telecommunications and Technology Law Review.
 She also received the Book Award, FDA Law (awarded to the top student in the FDA Law class).
 She holds a certificate in post-baccalaureate pre-medical studies from Bryn Mawr College (2002) and an A.B. in physiological psychology, with a minor in neuroscience, from Smith College (1997).

 She currently serves as a Practical Guidance Life Sciences advisory board member for LexisNexis.
 She previously served on the board of directors for Fenway Health as well as GLAD Legal Advocates and Defenders.